 Syphilis

-Syphilis is a bacterial sexually transmitted infection (STI) that can cause serious damage to your health if left untreated.
-Many people don't notice the initial symptoms, but it can be detected with a simple blood test.
-It's easy to treat and cure with antibiotics in its early stages.
+Syphilis is a bacterial sexually transmitted infection (STI) that is easy to cure in its early stages but can cause serious damage to your health if left untreated.
+It can be easy to miss the initial symptoms, but can be easily detected at a regular sexual health check up.

 This can help if: